ericholscher/django-testing-docs/views.rst

 will also try to point out what you want to be doing to make sure you're getting good code coverage and following best practices.

-Instead of pick some contrived models and views, I figured I would do something a little bit more useful.
+Instead of picking some contrived models and views, I figured I would do something a little bit more useful.
 I'm going to take one of my favorite open source Django apps, and write some tests for it!
 Everyone loves getting patches, and patches that are tests are a god send.
 So I figured that I might